imsky/PocketEuler/README.md

    What is the least value of n for which the number of distinct solutions exceeds four million?

-   NOTE: This problem is a much more difficult version of [1]Problem 108 and as it is well beyond the limitations of a brute force approach it requires a clever implementation.
+   NOTE: This problem is a much more difficult version of [Problem 108](#problem-108) and as it is well beyond the limitations of a brute force approach it requires a clever implementation.